 Trekking in Nepal in July

-In July, the monsoon season takes place and.
+In July, the monsoon season takes place.
 You can expect the daytime temperatures to be hot and humid below 1500 meters, warm up to 2500 meters, and warm/cool above 2500 meters.
 You can do most treks during July, and it is advised to choose higher altitude treks for cooler temperatures.
-This is an ideal time to do the Upper Dolpo Circuit or Upper Dolpo Traverse, or Upper Mustang, as these regions are in the rain shadow (you will have to book these treks with a trekking company; backpackers are not allowed into these regions).
+This is an ideal time to do the Upper Dolpo Circuit, Upper Dolpo Traverse, or Upper Mustang, as these regions are in the rain shadow (you will have to book these treks with a trekking company; backpackers are not allowed into these regions).

 As always – it pays to invest in the right equipment such as a suitable raincoat or even an umbrella, inner liner, a couple of layers of fleece, the right thermal underwear, thick hiking socks, gloves, trekking pants, warm hats, to name a few essential gears to invest in.
 It is always better to have more than less.

 It is good to dress up in layers, which you can ‘peel’ one at a time when you start to warm/heat up as you begin trekking.
 Humidity makes it difficult for wet clothing to dry; bring a few sets to change into.

 Benefits of Trekking in Nepal Himalaya during July.

 This is the monsoon season, meaning many flowers and plants will bloom.
 However, the clouds can begin to form in the earlier part of the day, and it can start raining during the late afternoon or evening.
 This is a good thing as it can clear the clouds and clear the clouds for excellent mountain views the following day.
 In addition, there are colourful giant moths during this season.

 - There will still be fewer trekkers on the trail and lodges if you go trekking during July to the popular trekking areas where there are lodges.

 - You are pretty likely to be hot while hiking during the daytime.